Share on social networks!

 The Government's measures to alleviate the effect of the COVID-19 crisis on companies

-There is no doubt that the effect of the coronavirus on society is not only health-related.
-The impact on a social and economic level is also really hard.
-And there are many people who find themselves unable to work and/or provide an outlet for their products and this puts them in a very vulnerable position.
-This is why people are beginning to talk about the economic effects derived from the state of alarm as "the coronavirus crisis."
+There's no doubt that the impact of the coronavirus on society isn't just health-related.
+The social and economic impact is also truly severe.
+Many people find themselves unable to work and/or sell their products, leaving them in a very vulnerable position.
+This is why the economic effects of the state of emergency are beginning to be referred to as "the coronavirus crisis."

 How long will it last?